pwjablonski/cn-sta-pitch/SLIDES.md

 ### Goal

 Students will become excited by the possibilites in the tech world by engaging with their peers to create exciting projects, and engaging with actual tech companies and professionals.
-In addition to developing new technical skills, students will also delve deep into the thought-provoking discussions about the tech industry, and thus be inspired
+In addition to developing new technical skills, students will also delve deep into thought-provoking discussions about the tech industry, and thus be inspired to be active agents who can affect change within it.

 ---

-## Decoration

-**bold**
-~~strike thorough~~
-_italics_

-> Blockquotes are very handy in email to emulate reply text.
+## Two Programs, Twice the Impact

+The Bootcamp |

 <!-- .slide: data-background="#00D4FD" -->